Frequently Asked Questions about MIT Professional Education

 May I get an MIT degree through MIT Professional Education?

 No. The MIT Professional Education office does not offer degrees.
-Short Programs, Advanced Study Program, Online X Programs, and Custom Programs all provide official MIT certificates.
+Short Programs, Advanced Study Program, Digital Programs, and Custom Programs all provide official MIT certificates.
 Additionally, students in the Advanced Study Program earn MIT credit that may be applied toward a degree at a later date.

 Do the programs require an admissions process?